 Due to the lack of marketing success, I mostly expected Launch Week to be just another week.
 Thankfully, a Hacker News post that I made four days after launch did well, and that led to a reddit post in the /r/programming subreddit.

-What was strange to me was the difference in perception between a week before launch and the present.
+What was strange to me was the difference in perception between pre-launch and post-launch.
 The game hadn’t really changed, but people were playing more, actively participating in Discord, and suggesting it to their friends.
-I’m still not totally sure what caused that, but Bot Land now feels like a legitimate game to me.
+I’m still not totally sure what caused that, but Bot Land felt like a legitimate game.
+Perhaps part of that legitimacy is due to just saying “we launched!”.
 Another interesting turning point was seeing people find out about my Twitch stream through the game rather than the other way around.

 I’d had tiered goals approaching launch: